 Healthcare in Indonesia

-Most healthcare facilities in Indonesia are sub-standard and do not meet the standards expected in the Western hospitals.
-In urbanized areas like Jakarta, service is notably better, but suffers from slow ambulance service due to traffic congestion.
-Most expatriates usually seek healthcare outside the country for serious illnesses.
+Most healthcare facilities in Indonesia are sub-standard and do not meet the standards expected in Western hospitals.
+In urbanized areas like Jakarta, service is notably better but suffers from slow ambulance service due to traffic congestion.
+Most expatriates usually seek health care outside Indonesia for serious illnesses.
 It is key that any expat residing in Indonesia obtain a global medical plan with evacuation and repatriation coverage.
 For some great health updates on the country, check out the CDC Indonesia page.

 Insurance for Expatriates in Indonesia